ElenaCM-0/disys/01_notes.md

 4- Check if host is true:
     If host is true, back to 0
     If host is false

+7- Ask user
 5- Set myself as the last_request in main
-6- Set answer to be null
-7- Ask user
 8- wait for answer to not be null
 9- When answer is not null, read what it is,